yorgath/orthogram/README.rst

        stroke: "#FF8844"

-Note that the ``start`` and ``end`` values of a link definition can be *sequences* of node names as well.
+Note that the ``start`` and ``end`` values of a link definition can be *sequences* of terminal names as well.
 This lets you make multiple connections in a single definition, all links sharing the same attributes.
 For example, the following definition creates six links: